 - ALC would like to allow students to get back to their usual routine of booking exams in advance and have emailed their contact list with the information above.

 We welcome opportunities to discuss how we can work together to support student success.
-Please do not hesitate to reach out the Teaching Center or the Accommodated Learning Centre staff if you have questions or concerns.
+Please do not hesitate to reach out the Teaching Center or the Accessible Learning Centre staff if you have questions or concerns.